What to know about anxious customers and their effect on customer service

 “Customers do not care how much you know unless they know how much you care,” said Damon Richards, Customer Service Expert at Forbes.

 According to the Anxiety and Depression Association of America, roughly 40 million American adults—almost one in five people—suffer from an anxiety disorder.
-On a global scale, the World Health Organization says that about 300 million people have an anxiety disorder worldwide.
-That’s a lot of anxious consumers companies must figure out how to properly engage with.
+The American Psychological Association reports an increase and declares anxiety levels a mental health crisis.

 Identifying the Anxious Customer

-Recognizing anxious customer behavior quickly is akin to identifying an IT data breach fast.
+Recognizing anxious customer behavior quickly is akin to quickly identifying an IT data breach.
 The slower a company is to react and respond, the more long-term damage will be done.
-Positive interactions could result in a stronger bond to a brand, while negative experiences could completely sever a relationship—the presence of anxiety is an amplifier of emotional responses, good or bad.
+Positive interactions could result in a stronger bond with a brand.
+Negative experiences could completely sever a relationship—the presence of anxiety is an amplifier of emotional responses, good or bad.

-Here’s the tough part for customer service managers, customer interaction specialists, and C-suite executives alike.
-With an increase in automated customer service and a decrease in person-to-person dialogue early in the customer experience, it can be very difficult to identify an anxious customer early.
+Here’s the tricky part for customer service managers, customer interaction specialists, and C-suite executives.
+With increased automated customer service, it can be challenging to identify an anxious customer early in the process.

 But this difficulty can be mitigated if you know what to look for while interacting with consumers.
 Here are some anxious customer identifiers.